 How To feature typically follows the Try It exercises and outlines the series of steps for how to solve the problem in the preceding Example.

-The Media icon appears at the conclusion of each section, just prior to the Self Check.
+The “Media” icon appears at the conclusion of each section, just prior to the Section Exercises.
 This icon marks a list of links to online video tutorials that reinforce the concepts and skills introduced in the section.

-Disclaimer: While we have selected tutorials that closely align to our learning objectives, we did not produce these tutorials, nor were they specifically produced or tailored to accompany Elementary Algebra 2e.
+Disclaimer: While we have selected tutorials that closely align to our learning objectives, we did not produce these tutorials, nor were they specifically produced or tailored to accompany Prealgebra 2e.